 If connected, an external power supply will be used preferentially over the internal batteries as long as the voltage remains 4.5V or greater.
 If it drops below 4.5V or complete disconnection occurs, the system automatically switches to the internal batteries.
 The internal batteries are sufficient to maintain sensor operation without the switching valve.
-The external power supply and cables shall support inrush currents of up to 5A for proper valve operation.
+The external power supply and cables shall support inrush currents of up to 4A at 24V input, for proper valve operation.

-External power with voltage of 9.5V or higher is required to operate the switching value.
+(i) External power with voltage of 9.5V or higher is required to operate the switching valve.